The ABC's of creating a chic nursery

-Gone are the days when an infant's room had to be pastel.
+one are the days when an infant's room had to be pastel.
 Today's babies are more likely to hang out in room that's black or gray and accented with pops of color and sparkling accessories.

 First comes love, then comes marriage and then comes time to pick out the baby carriage — and decorate the nursery.<> Already the tabloids are speculating on the room where England's heir to the throne will lay his royal head when Prince William's and Kate Middleton's baby is born in July.
 And even though Kim Kardashian and Kanye West aren't quite in sync with the old rhyme, the gossip magazines are anticipating the extravagant nursery the couple will add to their $11 million mansion in Bel Air.

 Related Giuliana and Bill Rancic's new nursery: Not just for baby Giuliana and Bill Rancic's new nursery: Not just for baby Blue Ivy turns 1, gets $1M nursery Baby on the way; time to set up the nursery Baby on the way; time to set up the nursery

 Not to mention the nursery that Joe Flacco and his wife, Dana, can create for their second child with the Ravens quarterback's new $120.6 million deal.

-The key to creating a nursery that is both chic and affordable is to focus on functionality and adaptability.
+But decorating a nursery fit for a prince or princess — or the next reality TV star — doesn't require a royal treasury, decorators say.The key to creating a nursery that is both chic and affordable is to focus on functionality and adaptability.
 Most cribs (even the $7,300 one Kate Middleton reportedly is eyeing) convert to toddler beds or even twin beds.
 Designers say expectant parents also are moving away from pastel pinks and blues and creating rooms that will be suitable as babies grow into toddlers and even teens.

 "I wouldn't say there is one style," says Jackie Bayer, a designer with Amanda Austin Interiors in Baltimore.
 "People are more daring in expressing the things they like."<> Interior decorating, even that for nurseries, frequently follows fashion trends, designers say.